maayazed/ORM-commerce/README.md

 <div>
 <h4>Guide: </h4>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From the command line install the package.json dependencies.
-In MySQL Workbench first, run seed.sql then run schema.sql.
-Both .sql files are found in the db folder provided within this repository.
+In MySQL Workbench run schema.sql.
+The schema file is found in the db folder provided within this repository.

 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run index.js with node to start the application after the dependencies have been installed and the database has been seeded.
-The command-line prompts the user for selections and inputs from <a href='https://www.npmjs.com/package/inquirer'><code>inquirer</code></a> to enable user access and change to the database.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run server.js with node to start the application after the dependencies have been installed and the database has been seeded.
+The command-line will display changes in the database depending on the response satus from each url call made in Insomnia.
 </div>

 <hr>